 Although the financial markets are immensely broad, including bonds, foreign exchange, real estate, derivatives etc., they are normally associated with the equity markets (stocks) only.
 In recent years, given its wide uses, the derivative markets have grown leaps and bounds.
-It has been an integral factor in the stability of financial market eco-system and an inevitable factor in functioning of the real economy.
+It has been an integral factor in the stability of financial market eco-system and an inevitable factor in the functioning of the real economy.

 The derivatives markets have attracted attention due to the financial crisis, numerous fraud cases to name a few.
-Although the financial crisis in the last decade was primarily thought to be caused by the derivative products, policymakers and regulators have now slowly but surely started to infer that the derivatives markets was not the real cause of the financial crisis.
+Although the financial crisis in the last decade was primarily thought to be caused by the derivative products, policymakers and regulators have now slowly but surely started to infer that the derivatives markets were not the real cause of the financial crisis.